Thank you for trying AMP!

 You got lucky!
 We have no ad to show to you!

-This prison is a secure facility overseen by the Federal Bureau of Prisons (BOP).
+This Federal Prison Camp (FPC) - Montgomery is a secure facility overseen by the Federal Bureau of Prisons (BOP).
 The BOP is a division of the US Justice Department whose main function is to protect public safety by ensuring that federal offenders serve their sentences of imprisonment in facilities that are safe, humane, cost-efficient, and appropriately secure, and provide reentry programming to ensure their successful return to the community.

 For security, safety, and sanitation reasons, the Bureau limits the amount of property (jewelry, photographs, books, magazines, etc.) inmates may have and the types of publications inmates can receive.
 The institution issues clothing, hygiene items, and bedding; and provides laundry services.
 Inmates may purchase other personal care items, shoes, some recreational clothing, and some food items through the commissary.
 Civilian clothing (i.e., clothing not issued to the inmate by the Bureau or purchased by the inmate from the commissary) ordinarily is not authorized for retention by the inmate.